joylatten/uefi-shim_review/README.md

 ### Is upstream commit [eadb2f47a3ced5c64b23b90fd2a3463f63726066 "lockdown: also lock down previous kgdb use"](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=eadb2f47a3ced5c64b23b90fd2a3463f63726066) applied?

 -------------------------------------------------------------------------------

-[your text here]
-We use Linux kernel XXX and it contains the first two commits mentioned above.
+Yes, it contains the first two commits mentioned above.
 Our kernel does not include kgdb support, so the third commit is not applicable.

 -------------------------------------------------------------------------------
 ### If you use vendor_db functionality of providing multiple certificates and/or hashes please briefly describe your certificate setup.
 ### If there are allow-listed hashes please provide exact binaries for which hashes are created via file sharing service, available in public with anonymous access for verification.
 -------------------------------------------------------------------------------
-[your text here]

 Our shim consists of three vendor certificates:
 - a "production" certificate